roushrsh/AIDA/README.md

 Fragment-intensity model to predict with. \
 Charge prediction. (not used by AIDA V1 in real time)\ Flyability prediction. (not used by AIDA V1 in real time)\
 Note: FAIMS CV and Fragment intensity use V1 by default.
 V2-Beta is available as an experimental alternative.
 When Fragment intensity is V1, Charge prediction and Flyability appear directly below it.
-Selecting Fragment intensity V2-Beta expands the section to show Collision, Energy, Analyzer, and Collision-energy sweep controls.\
+Selecting Fragment intensity V2-Beta expands the section to show Collision Energy, Analyzer, and Collision-energy sweep controls.\
 For V2-Beta Fragment intensity:\
 Select CID or HCD and set the collision energy.\
 Select IonTrap, Orbitrap, or Astral as analyzer.
 Astral forces HCD.\
-Enable the energy sweep only when a collision-energy sweep is intended.\
+Enable the energy sweep only when a collision-energy sweep is intended.

 Score one model settings:\
 Choose FAIMS, Fragment, Order, Charge, or Fly, then choose the applicable version.
-The Collision/Energy controls appear only for Fragment V2-Beta scoring.
+The Collision/Energy controls appear only for Fragment V2-Beta scoring.\
+The score one model only predicts and outputs a file for one of those variables.
+It is the users responsibility to append it to the original file.
+This versatility allows users to make their own predictions and files for AIDA to use for targeting.

 Choose an output database filename, select the Python executable, choose whether to use GPU, then click Generate database.
 The output panel reports peptide and database-entry counts, and the log records the invoked workflow.